SpectraL519/pypformat/docs/utility.md

 - `NormalFormatter(TypeFormatter)` - the `__call__` abstract method should return an instance of `str`,
 - `MultilineFormatter(TypeFormatter)` - the `__call__` abstract method should return an instance of `Iterable[str]`, where each element in the returned collection should be a sepparate line.

-With that in mind, you can use these classes to create custom formatters.
+With that in mind, you can use these classes to create our own formatter classes.

 Alternatively, you can create custom formatter objects using the predefined functions: